caravan/db/README.md

 ## Introduction

-The database is implemented as a single persistent data structure managed via a transactor function.
+Caravan DB is a "Database as a Function."
+What this means is that the database manages a single persistent data structure exposed via a transactor function.
 The transactor function will invoke a provided query and automatically return a new version of the database if that query is successful.

 For example: